A JOURNEY INTO MY

 Let me introduce you to the first digital photo camera I ever used, the Sony Digital Mavica MVC-FD73.

-It has been already more than 20 years since I used a digital photo camera for the first time.
+It has already been more than 20 years since I used a digital photo camera for the first time.
 A friend of mine bought the Sony Digital Mavica MVC-FD73 and was generous enough to lend it to me for a couple of days.

 My First Sony